lenerdv2005/Callable_cpp/README.md

 # Callable_cpp
-A c++ `Callable_c&lt;return_type, args...>` concept.
+A c++ `Callable_c<return_type, args...>` concept.
 It's 40 lines of the most gut-wrenchingly terse template metaprogramming you could imagine.
 I'm putting this out there hoping to spare someone a few hours of intense pain.
 Works with function pointers/references, lambdas, std::bind, functors...
 Essentially, if `declval<Whatever_callable_type>()(Arg_types...)` is well formed and returns `Return_type`, then `Callable_c<Whatever_callable_type, Return_type, Arg_types...>` is true.

 Usage: just include the header and use `Callable_c`: the arguments are